British Airways celebrated its centenary in 2019.

 Lord Marshall of Knightsbridge, CEO of BA from 1983 to 1993.
 Along with Lord King, Lord Marshall was credited with the turnaround of BA in the 1980s and acting as foil to Lord King.

-Willie Walsh, the combative former CEO of BA and now CEO of its parent company, IAG until his planned retirement in 2021.
+Willie Walsh, the combative former CEO of BA and CEO of its parent company, IAG until September 2020.

 The first flights from London to Paris on 25 August 1919, to which BA traces its 100 year origins.